abonello/food_nutrition/README.md

 ## INTRODUCTION
 * [Back to TOP](#nutrition-value)

 This app allows users to store information about the nutritional value of various food products.
 I chose to store the values per 100g (or 100ml).
-Users should be aware that this value on its own is not enough as some items which for the sake of this example, might be high in salt might be used in small quantities, while others which are low in salt might be used in larger quantitities.
-In any case products can be compared and filtered based on various parameters in the dashboard.
+Users should be aware that this value on its own is not enough as some items which for the sake of this example, might be high in salt might be used in small quantities, while others which are low in salt might be used in larger quantities.
+In any case, products can be compared and filtered based on various parameters in the dashboard.
 (See features below.)

-Replacing data with a new set.
+### Replacing data with a new set.

-If you are testing this app and find that there is not data or just a few items, it will probably be due to the fact that someone else was testing the app and deleted the data.
+If you are testing this app and find that there is no data or just a few items, it will probably be due to the fact that someone else was testing the app and deleted the data.

 ### Use **[this link](https://food-nutrition.herokuapp.com/replace_data_from_backup)** to refresh the data.

-The reason for the above is that I am not implementing an administrative log in for this project.
+The reason for the above is that I am not implementing an administrative log-in for this project.
 So everyone has access to do what they want with the data (including deleting all).
-This is done so that examiners and potential employers can assess the project without needing to ask for a log in.
+This is done so that examiners and potential employers can assess the project without needing to ask for log-in details.

 ---